-11. The organization must have a chief financial officer with 5 years' experience or evidence of contracted financial management services.
+12. The organization must have a chief financial officer with 5 years' experience or evidence of contracted financial management services.

-12. Have a person fill the role of Chief Executive Officer (CEO) at all times.
-The agency must have a written plan stating who will fill the role of the CEO should the current CEO leave their position.
+13. Have a person fill the role of Chief Executive Officer (CEO) at all times.
+The agency must have a written plan stating who will fill the role of the CEO should the current CEO leave his or her position.

-13. In the case of an entity newly enrolled to provide Life Sharing services, or a current provider hiring new executive level staff, one of the following positions:
+14. In the case of an entity newly enrolled to provide Life Sharing services, or a current provider hiring new executive level staff, one of the following positions: